simondparsons/basic-vision/models/README.md

 Interestingly the first pairs of layers use 11x11 and 5x5 filters (Slow) or 7x7 and 5x5 (Medium), so harking back to AlexNet there, and both architectures ramp up the number of filters faster than VGG11 and so on do.
 Also note that, unlike the VGG8_ns above, which have 6 convolution layers and 2 other weighted layers, these both have 5 convolutional layers and 3 other weighted layers.

-Because I had been using 3x3 filters in all other architectures, that is what I used here, so mine versions of VGG8_F and VGG8_M are a bit inauthentic.
+Because I had been using 3x3 filters in all other architectures, that is what I used here, so my versions of VGG8_F and VGG8_M are a bit inauthentic.
+They also do not perform very well.

 ### VGG8_11